▶ Quick Overview

 🌅 West Hollywood

 Covers most residential units regardless of age.
-Annual registration required with fees.
-Relocation assistance based on unit size and tenant status.
 Enhanced protections for seniors, disabled, and low-income tenants.
-Rent Stabilization Division handles complaints and registration.
-Strict enforcement of just cause requirements.

 📬 How to Properly Serve Eviction Notices in California